 All too often, money, power, and status, are justifiable reasons for a lot of people to do the wrong thing.

 The facts about vitamins and supplements make it clear that the health industry and the field of medicine are heavily punctured with politics.

-Apparently, the reality of politics in health care isn't a new phenomenon and has been going on for a very long time because Rudolf C. Virchow, MD, (1821-1902) stated in 1848, just one year after organized medicine began its relentless journey of ascendance:
+Apparently, the reality of politics in what is officially referred to as “health care” (an euphemism for the chronic sick care enterprise) isn't a new phenomenon and has been going on for a very long time because Rudolf C. Virchow, MD, (1821-1902) stated in 1848, just one year after organized medicine began its relentless journey of ascendance:

 “[...] politics is nothing more than medicine on a grand scale.”
 (Virchow, 1848)

-A statement made by a physician confirms the accuracy of Virchow's observation in present times:
+A statement made by a physician confirms the accuracy of Rudolf Virchow's observation in present times: